The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 Elsewhere, Gates 3, 4 and 5 are located at the north-east section of the stadium for home fans to enter.

-The Sporting Lisbon stadium is quite easy to reach by car.
-It is located just on the E1 motorway.
-In order to get to the stadium, one has to take the exit 5 Campo Grande.
-Since the ground is located only about 7 km away from the city centre of Lisbon, it is very connected through a variety of roads.
-The ground is also just 2 km away from Estadio da Luz – the home of Benfica.
+Since the ground is located only about 7 km away from Lisbon’s city centre, it is very well connected through a variety of roads.
+The ground is also just 2 km away from Estadio da Luz, the home of Benfica.

 One can enter the following address in the satnav: Rua Professor Fernando da Fonseca, Apartado 4120, 1501-806 Lisboa.